-As disclosed in the financial report, the Company reported an operating loss after tax for the year ended 30 June 2023 of \$1,068,604 of which \$242,747 represented share-based payment expenses.
-The Company reported net cash outflows from operating activities of \$2,304,340.
+As disclosed in the financial report, the Company reported an operating profit after tax for the year ended 30 June 2024 of \$324,210 and incurred \$90,310 of share-based payment expenses.
+The Company reported net cash inflows from operating activities of \$44,249.

-The adequacy of funding and liquidity, as well as the relevant impact on the going concern assessment, is a key audit matter due to the significance of management's judgments and estimates in respect of this assessment.
+The adequacy of funding and liquidity as well as the relevant impact on the going concern assessment is a key audit matter due to the inherent uncertainties associated with the future development of the Company's projects and the level of funding required to support that development.